-When importing live aquatic animals of the species referred to in Article 10.1.2. from a country, zone or compartment declared free from EHN, the Competent Authority of the importing country should require an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country certifying that, on the basis of the procedures described in Articles 10.1.4. or 10.1.5. (as applicable), the place of production of the aquatic animal is a country, zone or compartment declared free from EHN.
+When importing live aquatic animals of species referred to in Article 10.1.2. from a country, zone or compartment declared free from EHN, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country certifying that, on the basis of the procedures described in Articles 10.1.4. or 10.1.5. (as applicable) and 10.1.6., the place of production of the live aquatic animals is a country, zone or compartment declared free from EHN.